imagej/imagej.github.io/_pages/Getting_started_with_TrackMate.md

 If the calibration or dimensionality of your data is not right, I recommend changing it in the image metadata itself, using {% include bc content='Image | Properties'%} ({% include key content='Ctrl' %}+{% include key content='Shift' %}+{% include key content='P' %}).
 The press the 'Refresh source' button on the TrackMate start panel to grab changes.

-You can also define a sub-region for processing_ if you are only interested in finding spots in a defined region of the image, you can use any of the ROI tools of ImageJ to draw a closed area on the image.
+You can also define a sub-region for processing: if you are only interested in finding spots in a defined region of the image, you can use any of the ROI tools of ImageJ to draw a closed area on the image.
 Once you are happy with it, press the **Refresh source** button on the panel to pass it to TrackMate.
 You should see that the **X** **Y** start and end values change to reflect the bounding box of the ROI you defined.
 The ROI needs not to be a square.
 It can be any closed shape.

 If you want to define the min and max **Z** and/ or **T**, you have to edit manually the fields on the panel.